mleager/Kubernetes-Basics/4-Secrets & ConfigMaps/Encryption at Rest/README.md

       - aescbc:
           keys:
             - name: key1
-              secret: IYyzqPEeIIaPM/OkPgfG1aeTsHfaMUOj63nituLs7Es=
-              # ^^ Entered after generating key from step 2 ^^
+              secret: IYyzqPEeIIaPM/OkPgfG1aeTsHfaMUOj63nituLs7Es=  #--- Entered after generating key from step 2
       - identity: {}
 ```
 * Note: The `providers` field is an ordered list.
 The 1st item in the array is the method of encrpytion.
 All the following items are methods for decryption.

-2. Generate a Random Key and Base64 encode it in order to encrpyt Secrets stored by ETCD
+2. Generate a Random Key and Base64 encode it in order to encrpyt Secrets stored by ETCD <br>
-`$ head -c 32 /dev/urandom | base64`
+`$ head -c 32 /dev/urandom | base64` <br>
 Example Key: <b>IYyzqPEeIIaPM/OkPgfG1aeTsHfaMUOj63nituLs7Es=</b>

 * Note: There are multiple encryption options, each with different byte-size requirements for the key.

 ## Update Kube-APIserver Configuration

-1. Move the EncryptionConfiguration's Definition file to be used as a Volume by the Kube-APIserver
+1. Move the EncryptionConfiguration's Definition file to be used as a Volume by the Kube-APIserver <br>
-`mkdir /etc/kuberentes/enc`
+`$ mkdir /etc/kuberentes/enc` <br>
-`mv env.yaml /etc/kubernetes/enc/`
+`$ mv env.yaml /etc/kubernetes/enc/`

 2. Edit the Kube-APIserver Configuration File
 ```